comet-dot-photos/comet-dot-photos/README.md

 sources.
 Data extracted from the original OSIRIS NAC .IMG file headers include the image resolution, the time the image was taken, and the name of the image.
-Metadata computed from the SPICE (Acton, 1996) kernels associated with the Rosetta mission (ESA, 2022), which include the position of the spacecraft at the time of the image, the camera viewing vector and "up" vector, and the position of the Sun.
+Metadata computed from the SPICE (Acton, 1996) kernels associated with the Rosetta mission (ESA, 2022) include the position of the spacecraft at the time of the image, the camera viewing vector and "up" vector, and the position of the Sun.
 Finally, a third type of metadata is computed by doing visibility calculations on the 3D